Bookkeeping, Shares, Accounting- ABC of Startup Funding

 - Payroll accounting and upkeep may also be clubbed in with Bookkeeping

 What is an Accounting Ledger?

 An accounting ledger is an account that is used to store bookkeeping entries for balance-sheet and income-statement transactions.
 Accounting ledger journal entries can include accounts like cash, accounts receivable, investments, inventory, accrued expenses, and customer deposits.
-Accounting ledgers are upheld for all types of balance sheet and income declaration transactions.
+Accounting ledgers are upheld for balance sheet and income declaration transactions.
 Balance sheet ledgers include asset ledgers such as cash.
 On the other side, income statement ledgers include registers such as revenue and expenses.

 The accounting ledger – often called the general ledger – provides an integrated source to collect all account data rolled up from sub-ledgers, making it the backbone of any corporate financial system.

 The accounting ledger is commonly used to generate the financial statements, and the statement includes the income statement, cash flow statement, and balance sheet for the company.
 You can consider the accounting ledger as a collection of the accounts’ chart, which is where all accounting journal entries end up.

 When a company purchases goods and services from a supplier on credit that needs to be paid back in a limited period, the accounting entry is Accounts Payable (AP).
 On a balance sheet, it appears under current liabilities.
 In a company, an AP department is accountable for making payments owed by the company to suppliers and other creditors.

 The accounts payable departments are responsible for paying incoming bills and invoices.
 Accounts Payable are usually there in larger companies, but business accounts payable and receivable tasks are generally combined in small companies.

 While the size of the business eventually determines the role accounts payable plays, AP fulfills at least three essential functions in addition to paying bills.